Toyin Adekale

-Toyin Adekale (often referred to as Toyin; born 21 December 1963) is a British Lovers rock singer.
+Toyin Adekale (often referred to as Toyin; born 21 December 1963) is a British lovers rock singer.

 Adekale first had success as a member of London reggae band The Instigators, which also featured Mafia & Fluxy.
-She topped the British reggae charts with her single "Let's Make Love".
+She topped the British reggae chart with her single "Let's Make Love".
 She went on to form the group Pure and Simple, also managing the group.
 She was one of a number of reggae artists to contribute to the British Reggae Artists Famine Appeal, singing on the "Let's Make Africa Green Again" charity single in 1985.

-Toyin Adekale has graced the stage of Presidents and Royalty, performing at the Kremlin in Russia, the Palace in London, the Houses of Parliament to name but a few.
-Performing for HRH Prince Charles,the former President of Nigeria Olusegun Obasanjo, also the Sierra Leonian late President Joseph Saidu Momoh, amongst other famous dignitaries and celebrities.
+Adekale has graced the stage of Presidents and Royalty, performing at the Kremlin in Russia, Buckingham Palace in London, and the Houses of Parliament.
+Performing for HRH Prince Charles, the former President of Nigeria Olusegun Obasanjo, also the Sierra Leonian late President Joseph Saidu Momoh, amongst other dignitaries and celebrities.

 After Adekale's 13-year stint with world-famous band Boney M featuring Maizie Williams, she left for the United States, taking time out of her successful 35-year span in show business.

-Toyin's most memorable hits are "Touch A Four Leaf Clover" produced by Anthony Brightley on the Sir George Label.
-There followed hits with Delroy Murray and Robin Achampong of Total Contrast, "Gee Baby", "Here I Go Again" and the 'Love n Leather Album.
+Adekale's most memorable hits are "Touch A Four Leaf Clover" produced by Anthony Brightley on the Sir George Label.
+There followed hits with Delroy Murray and Robin Achampong of Total Contrast, "Gee Baby", "Here I Go Again" and the Love n Leather album.
 She had a combination hit in 1995 with Daddy Screw with "Man With The Agony".